athega/athega-hubot/README.md

 Playing with Whistler
 =====================

-You'll need to install the necessary dependencies for hubot.
+You'll need to install the necessary dependencies for Whistler.
 Almost all of those dependencies are provided by [npm](http://npmjs.org)

 (You need to install redis on your own, or `brew install redis`).